Asymptotic behavior of the Brownian frog model: Introduction

 We dominate the frog model by a branching process that resets the explored regions at each branching event.
 We rely on large deviation estimates for the cluster size in continuum percolation and the displacement of Brownian motion.
 It takes some care to create a branching process that grows slowly, and couples to the Brownian frog model.

-A standard ingredient in proving a shape theorem is that the process grows at least linearly. \begin{prop}\thlabel{prop:lower}
+A standard ingredient in proving a shape theorem is that the process grows at least linearly. \begin{proposition}\thlabel{prop:lower}

-For $0 < r < r_d$, all $\epsilon >0$, and all $m \geq 1$ there exists an almost surely finite $t_m$ such that for all $t \geq t_m$. \end{prop} Our proof is somewhat simpler than what was done in \cite{shape} and \cite{combustion}.
+Let $\overline \xi_t$ be the convex hull of the activated points in $\mathcal{P}$ at time $t$.
+For $0 < r < r_d$, all $\epsilon >0$, and all $m \geq 1$ there exists an almost surely finite $t_m$ such that for all $t \geq t_m$. \end{proposition} Our proof is somewhat simpler than what was done in \cite{shape} and \cite{combustion}.
 We write wvhp as short for ``with very high probability," which means that the probability of failure goes to 0 faster than $n^{-m}$ for any $m$.
 We break $[-n,n]^d$ into small cubes of size $n^{1-\beta}$ and show that by time $n^{2+\ep}$ wvhp a frog has been awoken in each small cube.
 Given $a>0$ we can pick $D$ independent of $n$ so that by iterating this construction $D$ times, we have an awoke frog in each of a collection of cubes with side $n^a$.
 These frogs are enough to finish waking the rest of the frogs in $[n,n]^d$ by time $(D+1)n^{2+\epsilon}$.
 We then use this lemma and the approximate independence of distant frogs to show that this is enough to hit every point in the ball expanding at rate $\gamma_r - \epsilon$.